misiektoja/psn_monitor/README.md

 Release notes can be found [here](RELEASE_NOTES.md)

-## Disclaimer

-I'm not a dev, project done as a hobby.
-Code is ugly and as-is, but it works (at least for me) ;-)

 ## Requirements

-The tool requires Python 3.9 or higher.
+The tool requires Python 3.10 or higher.

 It uses [PSNAWP](https://github.com/isFakeAccount/psnawp) library, also requests, pytz, tzlocal and python-dateutil.

 It has been tested successfully on:
-- macOS (Ventura & Sonoma)
+- macOS (Ventura, Sonoma & Sequoia)
 - Linux:
    - Raspberry Pi Bullseye & Bookworm
    - Ubuntu 24